Heterophile antibody

 Heterophile antibodies are antibodies induced by external antigens that may be shared between species and are not well defined (heterophile antigens).
 They often have weak avidity for their targets.

-Some cross-react with self-antigens.
+Some heterophile antibodies cross-react with self-antigens.
 For example, in rheumatic fever, antibodies against group A streptococcal cell walls can also react with (and thus damage) human heart tissues.
 These are considered heterophile antibodies.

 In clinical diagnosis, the heterophile antibody test specifically refers to a rapid test for antibodies produced against the Epstein-Barr virus (EBV), the causative agent of infectious mononucleosis.

 Heterophile antibodies can cause significant interference in any immunoassay.
 The presence of a heterophile antibody is characterized by broad reactivity with antibodies of other animal species (which are often the source of the assay antibodies).
 Such antibodies are commonly referred to as human anti-animal antibodies (HAAA).
 Human anti-mouse antibodies (HAMA) belong to this category.
 They can create both false positive and false negative results.

 So-called "sandwich" immunoassays are particularly susceptible to this interference.
-(Sandwich immunoassay = two-site, noncompetitive immunoassays in which the analyte in the unknown sample is bound to the antibody site, then labeled antibody is bound to the analyte.
+(Sandwich immunoassays are two-site, noncompetitive immunoassays in which the analyte in the unknown sample is bound to the antibody site, then labeled antibody is bound to the analyte.
 The amount of labeled antibody on the site is then measured.
 It will be directly proportional to the concentration of the analyte because labeled antibody will not bind if the analyte is not present in the unknown sample.
 This type is also known as sandwich assay as the analyte is "sandwiched" between two antibodies.)
 Heterophile antibodies may thus give false positives (by bridging the capture and signal antibody) or false negatives (by blocking one or the other).
 Both detecting and deterring this interference is difficult in clinical medicine.
 One option is to repeat the test using a different type of assay.
 Other options include the use of heterophile blocking reagents, steps to remove immunoglobulins, serial dilutions and using non-mammalian capture and/or detection antibodies.